wsowens/term/README.md

 Because Elm 19.0 does not allow any way for packages to interact with Websockets, I'm afraid I must deliver this terminal with some assembly required.

-If you want a terminal that works right out of the box, see [ws-term](add link to working github example).
+If you want a terminal that works right out of the box, see [wsterm](https://github.com/wsowens/wsterm).

 ## Installation / Getting Started
 Simply run the following command to add this package to your project: